thalient-ai/zotero-scripts/README.md

 1. **Select Items in Zotero**: Begin by selecting the items you want to edit in Zotero.
 2. **Run the Script**: Execute the script to start the bulk editing process.
 3. **Field Selection**: When prompted, start typing the field name you want to edit.
 The script will show matching options for you to confirm.
+If multiple matches are found, you will be prompted to select the correct field.
 4. **Search and Replace**: Enter the search term using regular expressions for advanced search patterns, and specify the replacement value.
+Special characters can be escaped using `\`.
-5. **Confirm Changes**: Review the preview of the changes and confirm to apply the edits.
+5. **Confirm Changes**: Review the preview of the changes for the first matching record and confirm to apply the edits.

 ## Example